tale-toul/OCP4baremetalIPI/README.md

 # virsh list –all
 ```

-### Install and set up vBC in the physical node
+### Install and set up vBMC in the physical node

 Install the following packages in the physical server

 ```
 # dnf install gcc libvirt-devel python3-virtualenv ipmitool
 ```
-Create a python virtual environment to install vBC
+Create a python virtual environment to install vBMC
 ```
 # virtualenv-3 virtualbmc

 # . virtualbmc/bin/activate
 ```

-Install virtual BC in the python virtual environment:
+Install virtual BMC in the python virtual environment:
 ```
 (virtualbmc) # pip install virtualbmc
 ```

 Start the vbmcd daemon in the python virtual environment:
 ```
 (virtualbmc) # ./virtualbmc/bin/vbmcd
 ```